BREAKING: Tesla Suspends Vehicle Purchases Via Bitcoin Over Environmental Concerns | Benzinga

 What Else: Despite this decision, Tesla said it would not be selling “any Bitcoin,” as it plans to use it for transactions in the future, “as soon as mining transitions to more sustainable energy.”

-The company added it is also looking at other digital currencies that use less than one percent of BTC energy.
+The company added it is also looking at other digital currencies that use less than 1% of BTC energy.

-Mark Cuban, Shark Tank investor and the Dallas Mavericks owner, replied to Musk’s statement, saying that the the basketball franchise would continue to accept cryptocurrencies “because we know that replacing Gold as a store of value will help the environment,” citing several sources, including the New York Times and Money Week.
+Mark Cuban, Shark Tank investor and the Dallas Mavericks owner, replied to Musk’s statement, saying that the basketball franchise would continue to accept cryptocurrencies “because we know that replacing Gold as a store of value will help the environment,” citing several sources, including the New York Times and Money Week.

 We at https://t.co/VUydpLFzGh will continue to accept BTC/Eth/Doge because we know that replacing Gold as a store of value will help the environment https://t.co/bs7NvnJY8A and https://t.co/ELhbuLOBRV shrinking big bank and coin usage will benefit society and the environment https://t.co/zu08F0STEQ